aashutoshav/LFDM/README.md

 LFDM
 =====

-### PyTorch Implementation of the paper: Latent Flow Diffusion for DeepFake Video Generation
+Official PyTorch Implementation of the CVPR'24 Workshops paper: Latent Flow Diffusion for DeepFake Video Generation, submitted to the DFAD Track